 If you suffered serious injuries or your loved one was killed because of a property owner’s negligence, you may be able to seek compensation for your losses.
 Law Office of Jennifer L. Donaldson represents clients from various communities in Jefferson County, Denver County, Boulder County, Arapahoe County, and Adams County.

-With more than 25 years of legal experience, Colorado personal injury lawyer Jennifer Donaldson has received an AV® Preeminent™ Peer Review Rating from Martindale-Hubbell® because of the highest level of professional excellence her colleagues hold her in.
-She can review your case as soon as you call (303)-458-5000 today to schedule a free consultation.
+With 30 years of legal experience, Colorado personal injury lawyer Jennifer Donaldson has received an AV® Preeminent™ Peer Review Rating from Martindale-Hubbell® because of the highest level of professional excellence her colleagues hold her in.
+She can review your case as soon as you call (303) 458-5000 today to schedule a free consultation.

 When determining whether the landowner or person in possession of the property owed you a duty of care, it is important to look at the status of the plaintiff, or the injured party.
 The three plaintiff statutes in Colorado, as defined in the Colorado Revised Statutes § 13-21-115, include: